 A SOP is a detailed written instruction used to achieve uniformity in the performance of a specific function.

 The EU MDR and IVDR require ‘technical documentation’ (once referred to as the Design Dossier or Technical File) to be maintained and auditable for every device in your portfolio.
-This technical documentation is used to prove that a product has been designed according to the requirements of a quality management system and the relevant regulation.
+This technical documentation (the equivalent of the medical device file in ISO 13485) is used to prove that a product has been designed according to the requirements of a quality management system and the relevant regulation.

 Detailed written instructions to achieve uniformity of the performance of a task.

-Detailed written document that outlines the requirements, activities, resources, documentation and schedules to be completed in order to execute a test.
+Detailed written document that outlines the requirements, activities, resources, documentation and schedules to be completed to execute a test.

 A bottom up, causal failure analysis in which an undesired state of a system caused by the user is analysed using Boolean logic to model risk.